shibedrill/oxidefetch/README.md

 **1.4.7:** Removed several `unwrap()` calls.
 Changed debug output to serialize to RON.
 **1.4.8:** Applied Clippy suggestions.
 Added stuff to README.
 **2.0.0-beta.0:** Switch from deprecated, platform-dependent GPU backends to [libpci-rs](https://github.com/namedneon/libpci-rs)
+**2.0.0-beta.1:** Updated test functionality to include package version in the log file.

 ### License
 This software is covered by the MIT license.
 See license.txt for details.